rl-institut/rli-design/README.md

 ### 2. File-based-naming with individually named html files

-You can also name your HTML files diferently in the same, then you have to use the HTML file ending.
+You can also name your HTML files diferently in the same and keep them in the same folder, then you have to use the HTML file ending (except for `index.html`).

 ```
 ds/index.html